panzerdp/dmitripavlutin.com/content/posts/064-string-interpolation/index.md

 message; // => `The number is 3.5`
 ```

 The expression `n` of the placeholder `${n}` is evaluated to number `3.5`.
-The number `3.5` is then transformed to a string `'3.5'`, and inserted into the interpolation result: `'The number is 3.5'`.
+The number `3.5` is then transformed into a string `'3.5'`, and inserted into the interpolation result: `'The number is 3.5'`.

 If the placeholder contains an object, following the conversion to string rule, the object is converted to a string too.
-The `toString()` method of the object is called to transform it into a string.
+The `toString()` method of the object is called to get the string representation of the object.

-For example, let's insert an array into a string:
+For example, let's insert an array into a template string:

 ```javascript
 const numbers = [1, 2, 3];